A role definition is the foundation upon which a new user is based:

 Creating a role

-To arrive at the Create Role dialog box directly, navigate to Role>Create Role.
+To arrive at the Create Role dialog box, navigate to Role>Create Role.

-Having clicked on Role>Create Role or the (blue) plus icon, you can create a new role in the following dialog box:
+Having clicked on Role>Create Role or the (blue) plus icon, create a new role by specifying the following:

 - The Role Name is required.
 In naming the role, you might consider generic descriptive roles or map them to your organization's job titles.
-For example, a role named supervisor might have very broad permissions, a coordinator might have a different set of broad permissions, and a role for a clerk may be narrowed to a single location.
+For example, "supervisor" or "coordinator" might have broad permissions, while someone who does not initiate or oversee transactions may have narrow permissions.

 - Decide if this role has Administrator permissions.
-Clicking this check box will generally allow broad permissions.
+Clicking this check box will allow the user to access certain global settings and create custom fields.

 Decide the Role Type in terms of who will be able to edit a role.